The name of this Association shall be THE SOCIETY OF UNIVERSITY SURGEONS.

 Ethics and Conflict of Interest Committee

-The Ethics and Conflict of Interest Committee shall consist of the Chairperson, and six additional SUS members appointed by the President.
-The Chairperson of the Committee, appointed by the President with approval of the Executive Council, shall serve for a period of three years.
+The Ethics and Conflict of Interest Committee shall consist of the Chair, and six additional SUS members appointed by the President.
+The Chair of the Committee, appointed by the President with approval of the Executive Council, shall serve for a period of three years.
 The six appointed members shall serve for a period of two years.
 The terms of the members shall be staggered so that at least two replacements shall be appointed each year by the President.
 A member of the Committee succeeding to the Chair shall begin a three year term at the time of accession.
 The duties of the Committee shall be: to review and manage all conflicts of interest and bias as they relate to the Society, to the SUS Foundation, and to the Academic Surgical Congress and to serve in an advisory and educational capacity for ethics policies and practices as they relate to the Society, SUS Foundation, and the Academic Surgical Congress.